 New Zealand is now very picky with its freedom camping.
 It is recommended that you stay at a Caravan ( RV) Park/ camping ground and these can cost approx NZD 30.00-50.00 per night.

-During School holidays, or any other busy period it is tough to get into a Caravan Park/camping ground.
+During school holidays or any other busy period, it is tough to get into a Caravan Park/camping ground.

-Motorhomes and Campervans are quite bulky, this means it is not as easy to find a parking space in a bigger town or city.
+Motorhomes and Campervans are quite bulky, this means it is not as easy to find a parking space in a bigger town or Capital city.

 If you plan to do any day tours the tour companies do not do pickup and drop off at Caravan (RV) Parks.
 This means you need to make your way to a tour pickup place which may mean paying for some expensive parking for the day or public transport.

-Besides fuel costs, you may be hit for extras with Motorhome and Campervans to have some creature comforts when picking up the vehicle. i,e camper chairs, tables etc. These all start to add up.
+Besides fuel costs, you may be hit for extras with Motorhome and Campervans to have some creature comforts when picking up the vehicle. i.e camper chairs, tables, etc. These all start to add up.

 Motorhomes usually do not have depots right at the airport.
 This means having to grab a cab to the nearest depot unless the company has a free transfer.
-They also do not usually have as many depots spread throughout the country if you wish to do a one way trip.
+They also do not usually have as many depots spread throughout the country if you wish to do a one-way trip.

 It is a lot harder to drop a Motorhome off at one destination and fly across to the next (i.e North Island to the South Island).
 This means you have to pay to put the Motorhome on the ferry and this costs money.
-With a hire car we can usually drop the hire car off in one point and pick it up at another point, due to there being more hire car depots spread throughout the country.
+With a hire car, we can usually drop the hire car off at one point and pick it up at another point, due to there being more hire car depots spread throughout the country.
 This can save some money!

 Not much room to move in the shower and toilet.
-You may also run out of power to operate some equipment if vehicle is not charged properly.
+You may also run out of power to operate some equipment if the vehicle is not charged properly.

-May be required to do your own mechanical checks every so many km’s. i.e oil, water etc.
+May be required to do your own mechanical checks every so many km’s. i.e oil, water, etc.

-Vehicle must be reasonably clean when returned, including any waste or you can be charged.
+The vehicle must be reasonably clean when returned, including any waste or you can be charged.

-Motorhome depots are only open set hours, unlike airport pickup/ drop offs for car hire.
+Motorhome depots are only open set hours, unlike airport pickup/drop-offs for car hire.